9167

 When considering an investment in Applied Materials, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We think Applied Materials is a solid business.
-Although its revenue growth has been mediocre over the last three years, its growth over the next 12 months is expected to be higher.
-And while its gross margins are weaker than its semiconductor peers we look at, its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion.
-On top of that, its stellar ROIC suggests it has been a well-run company historically.
+Although its revenue growth has been a little slower over the last three years with analysts expecting growth to slow from here, its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion.
+And while its operating margins are below average compared to its semiconductor peers, its stellar ROIC suggests it has been a well-run company historically.

-Applied Materials's price-to-earnings ratio based on the next 12 months is 23.7x.
-There are definitely things to like about Applied Materials and looking at the semiconductors landscape right now, it seems that the company trades at a pretty interesting price point.
+Applied Materials's price-to-earnings ratio based on the next 12 months is 24.8x.
+There are definitely things to like about Applied Materials and looking at the semiconductors landscape right now, it seems that the company trades at a pretty interesting price.

-Wall Street analysts covering the company had a one-year price target of $173.85 per share right before these results (compared to the current share price of $200.99).
+Wall Street analysts covering the company had a one-year price target of $220.76 per share right before these results (compared to the current share price of $211.42), implying they saw upside in buying Applied Materials in the short term.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.